Protea Financial Services

 If you are worried about an outstanding interest-only mortgage or debt in retirement and do not want to sell your house in order to repay the debt, there could be a solution for you.

 Customers have been using this cash to repay existing mortgages, and to pay off credit cards and outstanding loans.
 Others use this cash for different reasons, including to make home improvements, go on holiday, and even to help family members get onto the property ladder.
 With a lifetime mortgage, the most popular type of equity release plan, there are typically no monthly repayments as the loan, plus roll-up interest, is repaid when the plan comes to an end.

-With the expert help of our specialist adviser, you can find out if equity release is right for you.
-He will discuss the different types of plan available, including a lifetime mortgage, which is secured against your home.
-The adviser will explain how equity release will reduce the value of your estate, and may affect your entitlement to means-tested benefits.
+With our help, you can find out if equity release is right for you.
+We will discuss the different types of plan available, including a lifetime mortgage, which is secured against your home.
+We will explain how equity release will reduce the value of your estate, and may affect your entitlement to means-tested benefits.
 You should always think carefully before securing a loan against your home.

-The specialist adviser this is referred to may charge a fee which would be confirmed to you in writing prior to any application being submitted.
+We will charge a fee which would discuss and confirm to you in writing prior to any application being submitted.
 Equity release may involve a lifetime mortgage or a home reversion plan.
 To understand the features and risks, ask for a personalised illustration.

 Equity release may impact the size of your estate and it could affect your entitlement to current and future means-tested benefits.

-Do please contact us if you would like an initial chat.
+Do please contact us if you would like an initial informal chat.